Welcome to Jakarta EE 11¶

 The Future of Jakarta EE¶

-Now that Jakarta EE is community-driven and community-led, everyone can participate in the progress of the specification definitions.
+With Jakarta EE now fully community-driven, everyone can participate in shaping the future of the platform.

-A few features have been proposed in discussions and may become specifications in the future, for example:
+Several new features are under discussion and may become specifications in the future, including:

-- Jakarta RPC - standardizes gRPC in the Jakarta EE ecosystem.
+- Jakarta RPC – Standardizing gRPC support in the Jakarta EE ecosystem.

 Repository